mc0110/inetbox2mqtt/README.md

 ## MQTT topics - almost the same, but not exactly the same
 The MQTT commands ***(set-topics)*** are identical to Daniel's command usage [INETBOX](https://github.com/danielfett/inetbox.py).

 We will try to keep the topics and payloads as equal as possible.
 However, the published topics look a little different.
 The ESP32 only sends selected topics and omits all the timers, checksum, command_counter, etc. (all self-explanatory).
 If there is a need for adaptation, I am at your disposal.
 The timing for the sending of the topic has also been modified, i.e. the ESP32 only sends a topic if something has changed for the individual topic.
 This is different with Daniel's program, which always writes the whole status register.
-With my program, there is an alive topic, which shows the status of the connection to the MQTT broker and to the CPplus (see also ESP32 LEDs).
+With my program, there is an alive topic, which shows the status of the connection to the MQTT broker and to the CPplus (see also ESP32 GPIOs and LEDs).

-## ESP32 LEDs
+## ESP32 GPIOs and LEDs
 Since the ESP32 has so many GPIOs, I programmed two LEDs.
 The LEDs are to be connected in negative logic:

             GPIO-pin ----- 300-600 Ohm resistor ----- LED ----- +3.3V

 GPIO12 indicates when the MQTT connection is up.
 GPIO14 indicates when the connection to the CPplus is established.

+## Integration of Truma DuoControl
+Another functionality has been created in the system.
+This is an additional function, at the moment not implemented in [INETBOX](https://github.com/danielfett/inetbox.py).

+The status changes of two GPIO inputs (GPIO18 and GPIO19) and the GPIO outputs (GPIO22 and GPIO23) are now published to the broker.

+The associated topics are

+- service/truma/control_center/duo_ctrl_gas_green
+- service/truma/control_center/duo_ctrl_gas_red
+- service/truma/control_center/duo_ctrl_i
+- service/truma/control_center/duo_ctrl_ii

+with the payloads ON/OFF.
+The outputs can be controlled with the SET commands

+- service/truma/set/duo_ctrl_i
+- service/truma/set/duo_ctrl_ii

+Inputs and outputs are inverted, i.e. the inputs react with ON when connected to GND, the outputs switch to GND level when ON.

 ## Alive topic
 Short digression: The CPplus only sends 0x18 (with parity it is 0xD8) requests if an INETBOX is registered.
 This can be recognised by the third entry in the index menu on the CPplus, among other things.
 The ESP32 answers these requests.
 Only when it receives 0x18 messages, the connection to the CPplus is established and the registration has taken place.
 This makes it easy to find out if there is an electrical problem.
 If the LED (GPIO14, see ESP32 LEDs) is lit, communication with the CPplus is established.
 The ESP32 also outputs this as an "alive" topic via the MQTT connection (approx. every 60 sec): connection OK => payload: ON; connection not OK => payload: OFF.